falqtte/falqtte/README.md

 </div>
 <br>

-- I'm Matheus Falchetti, a 17y brazilian computer science student!
+- I'm Matheus Falchetti, a 17y Brazilian computer science student!
-- At the moment I'm at my first dive at programming/software development and hope to get much more deeper!
+- For now, I'm in my first dive at software development, and plan to get much deeper.
-- Here I post some of my study projects (such as small projects or 30 days challages).
+- Here I post some of my study projects (such as small projects or 30 days challenges).
-- For now the majority of my projects are written in JavaScript with some HTML and CSS, but in future I plan to learn other languages, such as Java or C# and explore more of other areas of software development.
+- The majority of my projects are written in JavaScript with some HTML and CSS, but in future I plan to learn other programming languages, such as Java or C and explore more of other areas of software development.

 <br>
 <br>